sumitmah/sumitmah.github.io/ruby_scopes_cfp.md

 Ruby calls `vm_define_method` with `is_singleton = true`, which means add method on signleton class of a class(often called eigenclass or virtual class).
 Now in that case visibility of the method is set to `METHOD_VISI_PUBLIC`.

 Now I hope you understand it better how ruby defines visibility for methods.
-Let's understand if you want to define visibility for Eighneclass methods.
+Let's understand if you want to define visibility for eigenclass methods.

 ```ruby
 class AnyClass